yiqing03ong/-dm2008-YiQing-Ong-AY2526-S2./README.md

 Images and videos of my assignments can be found on this google drive folder (in case my GitHub isn't working like I want it to): https://drive.google.com/drive/folders/1k5Z8LMrh4EQovi-lvoc5sIfdSToWOhVf?usp=share_link

-update: it isn't working like I want it to 🤡  I put the codes into google drive as well.
+update: it isn't working like I want it to 🤡 download the repo as a .zip to see my code!

 ---